Please find below the answers to some of our most frequently asked questions.

 See our Visitor Guide for maps and directions.

 Can I visit the University before I start my course?

 Yes, we have open days over the course of the year where you will be able to view our facilities and visit accommodation a well as having the opportunity to speak to academic staff and students.

-If you cannot attend an Open Day, please contact us to arrange an independent visit.
+If you cannot attend an Open Day, please contact us and we may be able to arrange an independent visit.